 One day, in one of those empty classrooms, we wanted to see who could give the highest kick.
-Each of us would fling his leg in the air as high as he dared while the other two measured how high it went.
+Each of us would fling his leg as high in the air as he dared while the other two measured how high it went.
 When it was Alex’s turn, he lifted his right leg high in the air.
 When it was halfway up, his left leg gave way under him.
-Then he came down with astonishing speed, like a log of wood flung at the ground, the back of his head hammering at the floor with a loud BANG!
+Then he came down with astonishing speed, like a log of wood flung at the ground, the back of his head hammering at the floor with a tremendous BANG!

 We burst into explosive laughter, Ransom and I. We laughed like fools that day.
-I felt like my ribs were about to crack.
+I seriously thought my ribs were about to crack.
 And then, just as we’d managed to catch a breath, you described to us how, for an instant, you thought you had gone blind and could only see blackness and moving stars.
 This launched us into fresh bursts of laughter.

 A stranger would have thought this very rude of us but it is only expected behavior in our circle.
 Had it happened to Ransom or me, you would have laughed just as much or even more.
 We always did this to one another and had long since learned not to take it personally.